Croatian Language and Culture Programme

-During the week-long CLS ‘Language and Culture’ programme, students have twelve hours of lessons in language tuition, organised in four three-hour long sessions on Monday, Tuesday, Thursday and Friday.
+During the week-long CLS ‘Language and Culture’ programme students had twelve hours of lessons in language tuition, organised in four three-hour long sessions on Monday, Tuesday, Thursday and Friday.

-The classes are conducted at two different levels:
+The classes were conducted at two different levels:

-During the special programme of excursions, students have the chance to practise their Croatian amongst themselves, with native speakers, excursion organisers and tour guides.
-In their free time, students are be able to try out their language skills in and around town, in shops, restaurants etc.
+During the special programme of excursions, students had the chance to practice their Croatian amongst themselves, with native speakers, excursion organisers and tour guides.
+In their free time, students were able to try out their language skills in and around town, in shops, restaurants etc.